MeenaBana/LCA-shared-electric-scooters/README.md

 # LCA-shared-electric-scooters
-Life cycle assesment of a shared electric scooter was done.
+A life cycle assessment of a shared electric scooter was done.